nmwsharp/geometry-central/docs/docs/surface/geometry/geometry.md

 ## Realizations

 *Realizations* construct a geometry object from input data.
 There are two widely used realizations in geometry central: [VertexPositionGeometry](#vertex-position-geometry) and [EdgeLengthGeometry](#edge-length-geometry).
-Other realizations of geometry can arise in various contexts, such as the `IntrinsicTangentGeometry`, which includes both edge lengths and a choice of tangent spaces.
+Other realizations of geometry can be created as needed to make use of other kinds of data, ranging from small modifications to e.g. make use of predefined tangent spaces, to completely new geometries defined from alternate input data.

 In addition to the quantities listed in [their own section](quantities.md), the realizations each offer a few immediate computations and some utility functions.